 “We’d really like this new hire to be a woman.”
-Throughout my career as a recruiter I’ve heard this statement dozens of times–usually when a company I’m working with has reached a certain size and level of visibility.
+This statement is a commonly heard refrain — usually when a company has reached a certain level of visibility.
 Suddenly they realize that everyone on their management team is a guy.
 Ditto their board.
 And guess what?
 That just doesn’t fly anymore.

-In my previous job at Oracle, nobody wanted to recruit women more than I did.
-Every quarter I would speak to hundreds of people–and I could go entire quarters without speaking to a single woman.
-The reasons for this are obviously complicated and have been examined in plenty of other forums.
-But the upshot for recruiters like me is that, right now, there is still a dearth of women who’ve achieved senior positions in tech.
-That means there are simply fewer women available to recruit for open jobs, and the few female executives who have climbed the ladder are bombarded by recruiters—making it even more difficult to hire them.
+Right now there is still a dearth of women who’ve achieved senior positions in tech.
+That means there are simply fewer women available to recruit for open jobs, and the few female executives who have climbed the ladder are bombarded by recruiters — making it even more difficult to hire them.

-By the time a company asks me to “get them a woman”, they’ve typically spent years building their business without taking diversity into account.
-And without realizing it, they’ve often built a business that’s not particularly welcoming to women.
+By the time a company hires a recruiter to “get them a woman,” they’ve typically spent years building their business without taking diversity into account.
+Without realizing it, they’ve often built a business that’s not particularly welcoming to women.
 Here are five tactics companies can adopt today if they are serious about achieving a better gender balance in the C-suite, now and longer-term.

 2. Establish strong parental leave policies – and make sure your management team takes advantage of them.